hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 When the
-[Connect injector is installed](/docs/platform/k8s/connect.html#installation-and-configuration), the Connect sidecar is automatically added to pods.
+[Connect injector is installed](/docs/platform/k8s/connect.html#installation-and-configuration), the Connect sidecar is automatically added to all pods.
 This sidecar can both accept and establish connections using Connect, enabling the pod to communicate to clients and dependencies exclusively over authorized and encrypted connections.